 Deploying AutoCAD may seem like a daunting task, however PDQ Deploy makes it’s easy to silently deploy AutoCAD.
 We’ve also included a step-by-step instruction video at the bottom of this page.
 Let’s dive in.

-The first step is to grab your installation files.
+Grab your installation files.
 We recommend placing the installation files on an accessible file share location.
 Now navigate to the installation files on your file share location, and run “setup.exe”.

 By running the setup.exe file, you will be given the option to install or create a deployment.
 We will choose to create a deployment using the AutoCAD deployment tool.